-6.3.1 The activities in the project are divided into research categories The maximum support level that an enterprise can obtain depends on the category of research that the activities in the project are considered to correspond to.
+Every unit, regardless of its legal form, that engages in economic activity is considered a company.
+Economic activity refers to the provision of goods or services in a market.
+This includes, in particular, self-employed persons and family businesses engaged in craft or other activities, and partnerships or associations regularly engaged in an economic activity.
+6.3.1 The activities in the project are divided into research categories The maximum aid intensity that a company may receive depends on the research category that the activities in the project are considered to correspond to.
 The activities in the project can also be considered to correspond to several different research categories.
-The maximum permitted support level that an enterprise can receive is laid down in Article 25 of Commission Regulation (EU) No 651/20146.
-The different research categories are described in Table 1 below.
-The maximum support levels are then shown in Table 3.
+The maximum permissible aid intensities that a company may receive are set out in Article 25 of Commission Regulation (EU) No 651/2014.
+The various research categories are described below in Table 1.
+Table 3 then indicates the maximum aid intensities.

-If an enterprise that the Swedish Energy Agency grants funding to has received or is receiving funding for the project in the form of other public support (such as other government, regional or municipal funding), this funding must be taken into account when calculating the amount of support the enterprise may receive.
-Under EU rules, the total public support that the enterprise receives for the project may not exceed the maximum support levels set out in Commission Regulation (EU) No 651/2014.7 supporting the process of decision-making by objectively and rationally uncovering its strengths and weaknesses, opportunities and threats, as well as identifying the resources required to carry it through and ultimately its prospects for success.
+If the company that the Energy Agency grants aid to has received or is receiving funding for the project in the form of other public aid (such as other state, regional or municipal aid), this aid must be taken into account when calculating the amount of aid the company can receive.
+Under the EU rules, the total amount of public aid that the company may receive for the project may not exceed the maximum aid intensities set out in Commission Regulation (EU) No 651/2014.